HongxiangZheng19/CS170-Project1-Eight-Puzzle/README.md

             - if not, add it to the queue.
 - Return Fail if no solution is found after the open list is empty.

-4) Optimization

-- Cycle Checking: Keep a closed list of expanded nodes to avoid revisiting the same state.
-    - We can add each explored node to a list and check this list each time we want to add a node to the open list.
-- Path Reconstruction: Maintain a parent link in each node to trace back the solution path once the goal state is found.

 Approach 2:

 We will be using the A* with the Misplaced Tile heuristic method.